MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-policies.md

 The app permission policies apply to all the [types of apps available in Teams](deploy-apps-microsoft-teams-landing-page.md).
 Some example scenarios in which you use app permission policies are:

 * Gradually roll out an app to some users initially and to all users eventually.
-* Allow a custom recruiting and talent management app for only members of your HR department and block it for all other organization users.
+* Allow a custom app for recruiting and talent management for only members of your HR department and block it for all other organization users.

 :::image type="content" source="media/app-permission-policy-trimmed.png" alt-text="Screenshot of app permission policy." lightbox="media/app-permission-policy.png":::